1959 Ice Hockey World Championships: Final Round

 Played in Prague.
 Canada finished first by virtue of a better goal differential, 14 to 10.
 The Czechoslovaks captured bronze in dramatic fashion, they needed to win against the previously undefeated Canadians in the final game and by enough of a margin to beat out the Americans on tie-breakers.
-By scoring an empty net goal in the dying moments of the final game the Czechs equaled the Americans on points (6 each), and goal differential (8 each).
-The final tie-breaker was goal average, in which the Czechs had the advantage 1.57 to 1.53.
+By scoring an empty net goal in the dying moments of the final game the Czechoslovaks equaled the Americans on points (6 each), and goal differential (8 each).
+The final tie-breaker was goal average, in which the Czechoslovaks had the advantage 1.57 to 1.53.

 Consolation round

 Played in Kladno, Mladá Boleslav and Kolín.

 World Championship Group B (Czechoslovakia)

-Three other nations played a secondary tournament in Plzen.
+Three other nations played a secondary tournament in Plzeň.
 A Czechoslovakia 'B' (junior) team also participated in the tournament.
 Had their games counted, they would've finished first.